 Are you eager to put your architectural design skills to the test?
 Here are some exciting upcoming competitions that will be sure to present you with the type of challenge you’ve been waiting for.
 AN‘s editors have combed through our online listing of architecture and design competitions to bring you five of the most interesting competitions happening right now.
 If you’d like your competition to be included in the listing, please submit it here.

-Submission Deadline: May 27, 2013
+Submission Deadline: June 30, 2013

 [ Editor's Note: Peter Murray, of the New London Architecture Center, together with a dozen architects and planners, is biking from Portland, Oregon to Portland Place in London, studying how cities are responding to the demand for better cycling infrastructure.
 He reports from the start of his ride.
 The Architect’s Newspaper is USA media sponsor of the trip and will post periodic updates of these architects on bicycles.
 As the P2P team gears up for its triumphant arrival in Manhattan on Sunday (June 30th) having completed the U.S. leg of the trip, Peter Murray looks back at some of the highlights of the last week’s riding. ]